 Data and Technology Integration

 Integration difficulties continue to plague automation initiatives, with 44% of organisations citing integrating data across technologies as a significant obstacle.[iv]
+This prevents the data flow necessary for sophisticated automation workflows and creates silos.

 The fragmented data leads to quality issues, including inconsistent records and duplicate entries.
 This undermines key marketing automation efforts like segmentation, lead scoring, and campaign performance.